haddocking/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 ## Requirements and Setup

 In order to run this tutorial you will need to have the following software installed: [PyMOL](https://www.pymol.org/){:target="_blank"}.
-Additionally, you will also need to run commands in a *nix terminal.
+Additionally, you will also need to run commands in a Unix-like terminal.
 If you are running this on a Mac or Linux system then appropriate shells (all commands should work under `bash`) are already part of the system.
 Windows users might have to install additional software or activate the
 [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10){:target="_blank"}.
 We consider this to be an advanced tutorial made with a specific application of HADDOCK in mind.
-Thus, it assumes familiarity with HADDOCK as well as the command line.
+Thus, it assumes familiarity with HADDOCK as well as with the command line and scripting tools such as `awk`, `sorted` and `grep`.

 All files, scripts and data for running this tutorial can be downloaded as a gzipped tar archive from [here](/education/HADDOCK24/shape-small-molecule/shape-small-molecule.tgz).
 Extract the archive in the directory where you want to run the tutorial with the following command: